Showing posts with label Honor Boards. Show all posts

 Pepper, Harry Higham (SN 2744) Harry enlisted on August 2, 1915, at the age of 22.
 He was a farmer.
 His next of kin was his mother, Mary Ann (nee Banks) Pepper of Nar Nar Goon.
 Harry was Mentioned in Despatches and was Killed in Action in France on August 9, 1918.
 It appears that Mary Ann had separated from her husband, Henry, as a letter in Harry's Attestation file said Henry was living in Molong in NSW.

-Perry, Silas Cole (SN 1337) Silas was born at Nhill, He enlisted on November 2, 1914 when he was 26 and his occupation was a farmer.
-His next of kin was his father, James Perry, of Nar Nar Goon.
-Silas Returned to Australia on February 2, 1919.
-Silas was granted a Soldier Settlement farm, you can read his file on the Battle to Farm website, here.
+Perry, Silas Cole (SN 1337) Silas was born at Nhill in 1890 to James and Emily (nee Cole) Perry.
+In 1913, Silas was listed in the Electoral rolls as a contractor of Nar Nar Goon.
+He enlisted on November 2, 1914 when he was 26 and his occupation was a farmer.
+His next of kin on his enlistment paper was his father, James whose address was Nar Nar Goon.
+Silas Returned to Australia on February 2, 1919 and after the War he farmed at Berriwillock.
+He died in 1980, aged 89.

-Pettman, Isac William (SN 2419) Isac (unusually spelt with only one a) enlisted at Tynong, on May 31, 1915.
-His next of kin were his parents, Isaac and Ellen, who were from Bunyip; he was labourer and 19 years old.
+Pettman, Isac William (SN 2419) Isac (unusually spelt with only one a, but that is how he signed his name) enlisted at Tynong, on May 31, 1915.
+His next of kin were his parents, Isaac and Ellen (nee Sneddon), who were from Bunyip; he was labourer and 19 years old.
 He Returned to Australia on July 1, 1919.
 In 1919, Isac married Doris Augusta Blackwell, the sister of Gilbert and Bernard, listed above.
-Isac's brother George also enlisted.
+He died in 1953, aged 57.
+Isac's brother George Edward Pettman also enlisted.
 George (SN 3908) was born at Garfield and enlisted at the age of 18 on August 7, 1915.
-He Returned to Australia February 9, 1919
+He Returned to Australia February 9, 1919.
+Sadly he was only 29 when he died in 1928.
+He left a wife, Lily, and four little children - Edith, Willie, Betty and Jack.

 Reid, Kenneth Sutherland (SN 14065) Kenneth was 18 when he enlisted on March 17, 1916.
-He was the son of William Alexander and Sarah (nee Maxwell) Reid of Nar Nar Goon and was a Medical Student at the time and had already spent a year with the Melbourne University Rifles.
+He was the son of William Alexander and Sarah (nee Gordon) Reid of Nar Nar Goon and was a Medical Student at the time and had already spent a year with the Melbourne University Rifles.
 He Returned to Australia on February 28, 1919.
-According to the Electoral Roll he later became a research chemist.
+According to the Electoral Roll he later became a research chemist; he married Agnes Beatrice Strahan in December 1926, but sadly the marriage did not last and in April

 The brothers were the sons of Christopher and Jessie (nee Beaton) Richardson of Nar Nar Goon.